 How do I apply?

 If you feel comfortable with the rates and terms on offer from Co-operative Bank, make sure that you meet the eligibility criteria and have the required documentation.
 To start your application, you can either phone 0800 554 554, visit your local branch, or make an appointment with a Mobile Mortgage Manager who can come to your home or office at a time that suits.

-To be eligible for a Co-operative Bank home loan, you need to be at least 18 years of age, have a regular income and meet the standard lending criteria.
+To be eligible for a Co-operative Bank mortgage, you need to be at least 18 years of age, have a regular income and meet the standard lending criteria.

 During the application process you are asked to provide the following: